kamelzero/sage-explainer-ops/README.md

 Set `OPENAI_API_KEY` is set in your environment variables, e.g., set it in your `~/.bashrc`.

 This is used for LLM sentence-level explanation of GNNExplainer output.

+# Running

+`python toy_access_graph.py --seed 99`

+# Details

+* What this project shows?

+* Why Explainability in Graphs?

+* How use it GNNExplainer work?

+* Why not just use the node classifications directly, instead of using the explainer?

+* What is a broadcast score and why use it?

+* Is this graph learning transductive or inductive?